Krogs Fiskerestaurant

 Where Krogs Sits in Copenhagen's Seafood Picture

 Copenhagen's fish restaurant category has split fairly clearly in recent years.
 At one end, canal-adjacent and harbour-side addresses like Kødbyens Fiskebar have built reputations on sourcing transparency and a more informal register, drawing a younger crowd and accumulating critical attention.
 At the other end, La Banchina operates at the quieter, more intimate end of the harbour-front spectrum.
-Krogs occupies a different position: older, more traditionally constituted, with a Google rating of 4.3 from 772 reviews that points to a consistent, broad-based following rather than a polarising or cult reputation.
+Krogs occupies a different position: older, more traditionally constituted, with a broad-based following rather than a polarising or cult reputation.

 The Booking Experience: What to Know Before You Go